atoma-network/atoma-node/README.md

 ##### `[atoma-service]`

-- `inference_service_url` (optional): Endpoint URL for the inference service.
+- `chat_completions_service_url` (optional): Endpoint URL for the inference service.
 At least one of the service URLs must be provided.
 - `embeddings_service_url` (optional): Endpoint URL for the embeddings service.
 At least one of the service URLs must be provided.
-- `multimodal_service_url` (optional): Endpoint URL for the multimodal service.
+- `image_generations_service_url` (optional): Endpoint URL for the image generations service.
 At least one of the service URLs must be provided.
 - `models`: List of model names deployed by the Atoma Service
 - `revisions`: List of model revisions supported by the service
 - `service_bind_address`: Address and port for the Atoma Service to bind to